History

 • Progression in historical vocabulary across the year groups.

-• The use of artefacts and sources – we have a close link with our local museum Tullie House and most year groups access loan boxes and attend historical theme days linked to the unit being taught as well as having the opportunity to enhance learning through library topic boxes.
+• The use of artefacts and sources – we have a close link with our local museum Tullie House and most year groups access loan boxes/attend historical theme days linked to the unit being taught as well as having the opportunity to enhance learning through library topic boxes.

-• We make links with parents by recording weekly work on Seesaw, sharing knowledge organisers both in class and at home and through updating curriculum information on the website.
+• We make links with parents by recording work on Seesaw, and inviting parents into school to observe lessons in all subjects (including history).
 Through these methods parents are aware of the history being taught including vocabulary and can further support their child’s learning at home.

 In the EYFS children are given a secure grounding in the prime areas of learning, ensuring they have a good foundation on which to build through the specific areas, including understanding the world.
 Areas of provision are enhanced to ensure vocabulary understanding and extension, and develop understanding of the past, present and the difference between the two.